-Effective for services furnished on or after October 1, 1990, Medicare payment to swing-bed hospitals for routine SNF-type services is based on the average rate per patient day paid by Medicare during the calendar year for routine services provided in freestanding skilled nursing facilities in the region where the hospital is located.
-The rates are calculated based on the most recent year for which cost reporting data are available trended forward in the same manner as the limits applicable to skilled nursing facilities.
+Prior to the establishment of the SNF prospective payment system (PPS) in the Balanced Budget Act of 1997 (Public Law 105-33), Medicare payment to swing-bed hospitals for routine SNF-type services was based on the average rate per patient day paid by Medicare during the calendar year for routine services provided in freestanding skilled nursing facilities in the region where the hospital is located.
+While those regional rates no longer serve to determine the actual payment amount for these services, they are still used in carving out the cost of such services on the hospital cost report.
+The regional rates are calculated based on the most recent year for which cost reporting data are available trended forward to the current calendar year.

-The rates are calculated using the regions as defined in $\S1886(d)(2)(D)$ of the Act (that is, one of the nine census divisions established by the Bureau of the Census).
+The rates are calculated using the regions as defined in §1886 (d)(2)(D) of the Act (that is, one of the nine census divisions established by the Bureau of the Census).
 The census bureau divisions are referenced in 61 FR 51613; however, the numbering of the regions below differed from the numbering of the divisions by the Bureau of the Census.
 In order to clarify the regions and divisions, the table below identifies both, with the numbering of the regions being used consistently throughout the tables for Medicare swing-bed SNF rates for each calendar year.
 The states that are included in each region are: